niamul64/linux-command-line-/README.md

 mkdir -p names/mark                 : it will create a folder mark inside names folder
-                                    : if names folder not exists then it will create name folder first : then it will create mark folder
+                                    : if names folder not exists then it will create name folder first : then it will create mark folder mkdir -p dir1/{dir2,dir3,dir4}      : create 3 dirs in one dir

+rmdir dirName                       : will remove/delete dir
+rmdir -p a/b/c/d                    : will remove whole dir structure rmdir -pv a/b/c/d                   : (with each step details )will remove whole dir structure
 ```

 # ls Options